 Now onto the great part about this news: Costs are decreasing and recycling will get an upgrade!
 The haulers have agreed to a 7% reduction in contractor fee beginning July 1, which will lower residents’ monthly fees to $17.91.
-The 17-gallon recycling bins that we currently use, which for many families are not large enough to store all of the recyclables their household generates in a week — will be replaced by 65-gallon wheeled carts.
+If you choose, the 17-gallon recycling bin that you currently use, which for many families are not large enough to store all of the recyclables their household generates in a week, can be upgraded to a 65-gallon wheeled cart.
 Cart lids will protect materials from blowing away and becoming litter or getting contaminated by the elements.
-Though these carts are not as large as the 95-gallon carts for trash, they’ll provide room for plenty of recycling.
+Though these carts are not as large as the 95-gallon carts for trash, they’ll provide room for plenty of recyclables.

 In addition, haulers have agreed to increase the senior discount from 15% to 25% starting July 1, reducing the fees seniors pay for solid waste services from $16.47 to $13.75 per month.
 This discount is currently a county obligation and but will become a hauler obligation.
 There will also be a 25% reduction in the fee for yard trimming collections service for residents who choose a 12-month contract.